FranWatcher/pyVideoSheet/README.md

 --bgcolour | --bgcolour 255 255 0 0 | Specify description's text colour in RGBA format.
 --font | --font font-file.ttf 12 | Specify description's font and font size.
 Support any TrueType font.
 --preview | --preview | Preview the contact sheet on default image viewer.
+-s, --start | -s 50 | Specify, in seconds, at what point in the video thumbnails begin to be created -e, --end | -e 700 | Specify, in seconds, at what point in the video thumbnails end to be created

 ## Using pyVideoSheet as a package